-While the number of large truck accidents is small compared to passenger cars, the percentage of commercial vehicle crashes that result in serious injuries or fatality is very high.
-Because of the size of a tractor – trailer which can weigh 80,000 pounds the devastation from a collision is usually serious.
+While the number of large truck accidents is small compared to passenger cars, the percentage of commercial vehicle crashes that result in serious injuries or fatalities is very high.
+Because of the size of a tractor – trailer which can weigh 80,000 pounds, the devastation from a collision is usually serious.
 Each year almost 4000 commercial vehicle crashes result in a fatality, and over 73,000 truck wrecks involved injury.

 Our experienced Austin 18-wheeler lawyers have been helping Texas families get maximum compensation after a collision with a semi-truck for over three decades.
 Put our truck accident team to work for you!

 Texas has the largest percentage of fatal 18-wheeler crashes of any state in the country.
 Additionally, in the latest reported cases, Texas had over 600 fatalities and 14,000 injury truck accident victims in one year.
-Travis County alone had 17 deaths in commercial vehicle crashes and almost 598 truck injury crashes last year.
+Travis County alone had 17 deaths in commercial vehicle crashes, and almost 598 truck injury crashes last year.

 Trucking companies are known as “Motor Carriers” and are regulated by the Federal Motor Carrier Safety Regulations, which provide the minimum level of safe conduct by both the truck driver and the trucking company.
 These federal regulations have been adopted in the state of Texas.
 These safety rules provide the baseline conduct for drivers and the motor carrier and cover such things as driving in adverse conditions, maintenance requirements, hours that a truck driver may legally drive, and qualifications of the truckers.